ringed-kingfisher-1600

 Behavior: This kingfisher species is an accomplished fisher, diving headfirst into the water to catch its prey.
 It feeds on fish, crustaceans, frogs, and occasionally small mammals.
 Ringed Kingfishers are territorial and will vigorously defend their fishing grounds.

-Conservation Status: The Ringed Kingfisher is considered fairly common and not currently listed as a species of concern.
+Conservation Status: The Ringed Kingfisher is considered as a species of Least Concern.

 MALE